 Many businesses think that checks are a free way to make and accept payments.
 However, that couldn’t be further from the truth.
 The real cost of a check varies from $3 to $20, including the cost of paper, stamps, and envelopes, as well as labor hours that are used to mail and reconcile checks.
 In addition, canceling a check can cost $20 to $30.

 If Sara completes two one-off projects per week, for which she collects checks, that leaves her with eight checks a month, which are going to cost her anywhere from $24 to $160 a month to process.
-That adds up to between $288 and $1,920 every year, doesn’t include paying her suppliers by check.
+That adds up to between $288 and $1,920 every year, which does not include paying her suppliers by check.

 ACH payments, on the other hand, have a flat transaction fee of around $0.50.
 While there is some manual labor involved in making and receiving payments online, it’s not nearly as time-consuming as making payments with physical checks, and accounting happens automatically when ACH payments are connected to invoices or bills.